yovnajunglee/site/_posts/2020-05-05-matrix-factorisation.md

-# Final remarks
+# Some final remarks...

 Finally,  both algorithms appear to be performing fairly well, although the biased model is slightly less accurate than the simple model.
 This might be a case of overfitting which can be further looked into.
 This project was mostly focussed on implementing the matrix factorization algorithms.
-More could be done to attempt to improve the performance of this implementation:
+More could be done to attempt to improve the performance of this implementation such as the following:
 - Performing cross validation over a larger range of regularization parameters.
 - Finding the optimal number of features, also using cross validation.
-- Using a bigger dataset.